wolfskaempf/helfffen/README.md

 ```bash
 docker exec -i -t helfffen-localhost /bin/sh -c "python manage.py migrate && python manage.py createsuperuser"
 ```

+Now you can access your local instance at http://localhost:8082/ and the administrative area at http://localhost:8082/admin/

+If you have any feedback, do not hesitate to contact me or open an issue.

 # Deploy using Caprover
 [Caprover](https://caprover.com/) is a tool that turns your personal VPS into a Platform as a Service comparable to [dokku](https://dokku.com/) or Heroku.